Toll the Hounds

 Toll the Hounds is the eighth novel in Canadian author Steven Erikson's epic fantasy series, the Malazan Book of the Fallen.
-It was first published on June 30, 2008 in the UK and Canada, and on September 16, 2008 in the USA.
+It was first published on June 30, 2008, in the UK and Canada, and on September 16, 2008, in the USA.

-Toll the Hounds centers around the legacy of Anomander Rake, Lord of the Tiste Andii, and the convergence of various powers in the city of Darujhistan.
+Toll the Hounds centers around the legacy of Anomander Rake, Son of Darkness and Lord of the Tiste Andii, and the convergence of various powers in the city of Darujhistan.

 Development

-In an interview, Erikson has stated that he found it a bit difficult to write the novel because of personal issues.
+In an interview, Erikson stated that he found it a bit difficult to write the novel because of personal issues.
 The issue, from subsequent Q&A's and interviews, was revealed to be the death of his father.

-When asked about the unique and divisive tone and style of the novel, Steven Erikson stated that he had planned to write the novel with Kruppe's voice "from very early on in the series".
+When asked about the unique and divisive tone and style of the novel, Erikson said he had planned to write the novel with Kruppe's voice "from very early on in the series".

 Plot

 Many of the characters from Gardens of the Moon and Memories of Ice make a return in this novel.